skip to main | skip to sidebar

 No one reads what I write.

-After I am dead, someone will appreciate what I have written.
-I hope they make money.
+After I am dead, maybe someday, someone will appreciate what I have written.

 Posted by Dennis P. McMahon at 5:38 PM No comments: